Welcome to the ACM SIGDOC Committee on Structured Authoring and Content Management

 • Participation in email-based discussions (especially when we are getting this off the ground).

-Please contact Stan Doherty or Dan Richards.
+Please contact Stan Doherty if you are interested.

 Current steering committee members: